 All Hands Volunteers strongly believes in the untapped power of the individual when driven by a desire to make a difference.
 While some relief organizations utilize volunteers, more often than not they only engage pre-trained volunteers or those from their existing networks or memberships, while others charge a fee for volunteering.
 All Hands takes a unique approach and accepts spontaneous volunteers from any background or faith, providing on-the-job training free of charge.
 This broadens our capability to help those in distress, offers a transformative experience to those who serve with us, and brings a wider pool of skills to the relief effort.

-March 29, 2017 to Present / Las Lomas, Peru Widespread flooding and severe rains in Peru began intensifying towards the beginning of February 2017; this lead to landslides, floods, flashfloods and mud flows in 24 of the 25 affected regions.
-An estimated 1.2M people have been impacted and 2457 schools damaged or destroyed.
-On 22 March, 2017, our immediate response team began assessing conditions…Learn More Apply Now
+March 29, 2017 to Present / Las Lomas, Peru Widespread flooding and severe rains in Peru began intensifying towards the beginning of February 2017 and leading to landslides, floods, flashfloods and mud flows in 24 of the 25 affected regions.
+An estimated 1.2M people were impacted and 2457 schools damaged or destroyed.
+On 22 March, 2017, our…Learn More Apply Now

 Each volunteer has their own unique experience, but our programs have some basic similarities.